-pip install -U --no-deps git+git://github.com/jobovy/galpy.git@dev#egg=galpy to, for example, install the dev branch.
+pip install -U --no-deps git+https://github.com/jobovy/galpy.git@dev#egg=galpy to, for example, install the dev branch.

-Note that we currently do not build binary wheels for branches other than master.
+Note that we currently do not build binary wheels for branches other than main.
 If you really wanted this, you could fork galpy, edit the GitHub Actions workflow file that generates the wheel to include the branch that you want to build (in the on: section), and push to GitHub; then the binary wheel will be built as part of your fork.
+Alternatively, you could do a pull request, which would also trigger the building of the wheels.

-1.1.6 Installing from source on Windows
+2.1.6 Installing from source on Windows

-Tip: You can install a pre-compiled Windows "wheel" of the latest master version that is automatically built on AppVeyor for all recent Python versions.
-Navigate to the latest master build, click on the first job and then on "Artifacts", download the wheel for your version of Python, and install with pip install WHEEL_FILE.whl.
-Similar wheels are also available here (see above), but require you to be logged into GitHub.
+Tip: You can install a pre-compiled Windows "wheel" of the latest main version that is automatically built using GitHub Actions for all recent Python versions here.
+Download the wheel for your version of Python, and install with pip install WHEEL_FILE.whl (see above).